Stuycs-K/final-project-10-mongem-tangw/WORKLOG.md

 Got up to date with the project, played around with the user interface, and outlined a problem with the UI that I will work on tomorrow.

+### 5/30/23

+Moved around logic for the user interface, changed background of the project

+### 5/31/23

+Worked with Matthew to fix user interface so it's functioning for the MVP, and outlined the demo presentation + practiced.
+Created demo branch

 ## Matthew